aishwaryanevrekar/30daysintelaiedge/README.md

 D2: Started with pandas and started with coursera openvivo course.
 Read blogs about pytorch .
 Practiced day 4 100daysofcode (17th January)

+D3 : Completed Lesson 5 of Ai Track .
+Continued with 100daysofcode day 5 .I am excited that I am coding and working also on scholarships.
+Continued reading opencv blogs.
+Very happy.
+(18th January)